Failure to Appear

 account before a case is set for trial.

 you would like to set the case for court trial without appearing on the

-arraignment date, you may print the required forms by clicking here.
+arraignment date, you may request the forms from the court.
 When you have completed the

 forms, send them to the appropriate court location along with the full bail by